-Quads to British Thermal Units Conversion
+Quads to British Thermal Units Converter

 Enter the energy in quads below to get the value converted to british thermal units.

 Do you want to convert british thermal units to quads?

 How to Convert Quads to British Thermal Units

 To convert a measurement in quads to a measurement in british thermal units, multiply the energy by the following conversion ratio: 1.0E+15 british thermal units/quad.

 Since one quad is equal to 1.0E+15 british thermal units, you can use this simple formula to convert: